 For strata schemes where the plan was registered on or after 30 November 2016

 The by-laws adopted by or lodged with the strata scheme are as nominated on the strata plan.
 Schedule 3 Strata Schemes Management Regulation 2016 provides model by-laws for residential strata schemes which may be adopted.
-Where the model by-laws have been adopted, the folio of the common property will indicate which option in relation to the keeping of animals and smoke penetration has been selected.
+Where the model by-laws have been adopted, the folio of the Register for the Common Property will indicate which option in relation to the keeping of animals and smoke penetration has been selected.

 Consolidation of By-laws